 Should you apply for the Fidelity credit card… or not?

 Over the years we have seen quite a shake-up when it comes to brokerage credit card offers.
 During the Great Recession and the tough economy that followed, some were discontinued or had their rewards reduced.
-However the Fidelity credit card offers never went anywhere and continue to offer some pretty solid rewards.
+However, the Fidelity has consistently offered cards with solid rewards.

 Even so, Fidelity made some changes to its program in early 2016.
 It dropped American Express and Bank of America as its issuing partners — and will now offer a Visa Signature card issued by U.S. Bank.
 The good news: The card still offers 2 percent cash back.

 Update: If you are looking for non-brokerage cards that offer 2 percent cash back, go here.

 Previously, there used to be two versions of this card: The Fidelity Rewards Visa Signature and the Fidelity Investment Rewards American Express.

 Now, this is the rewards card Fidelity offers:

 - Unlimited 2 percent cash back (each dollar spent gets you 2 rewards points, worth 1 cent each)